awslabs/whiskey-jack/AboutTheName.md

 [Wisakedjak](https://en.wikipedia.org/wiki/Wisakedjak)
 of traditional
 [storytelling](https://www.threetreesart.com/for-seven-generations.html).
-Somewhat like Crow, Coyote or even Loki from other cultures.
+Somewhat like Raven, Coyote or even Loki from other cultures.

 They almost became the
 [national bird of Canada](https://canadiangeographic.ca/articles/meet-our-national-bird-the-gray-jay/)